rawpython/remi/README.md

 Run the script.
 If all it's OK the gui will be opened automatically in your browser, otherwise you have to type in the address bar "http://127.0.0.1:8081".

+You can customize optional parameters in the <pre><code>start</code></pre> like.
+<pre><code>
+start(MyApp,address='127.0.0.1', port=8081, multiple_instance=False,enable_file_cache=True, update_interval=0.1, start_browser=True)
+</code></pre>
+Parameters:
+- address = network interface ip
+- port: listen port
+- multiple_instance: boolean, if True multiple clients that connects to your script has different App instances
+- enable_file_cache: boolean, if True enable resource caching
+- update_interval: gui update interval in seconds
-The configuration.py file contains the IP and PORT values.
-You can change these values in order to make the gui accessible on other devices on the network.
+- start_browser: boolean that defines if the browser should be opened automatically at startup You can change these values in order to make the gui accessible on other devices on the network.

 All widgets constructors require three standard parameters that are in sequence: